vkbo/novelWriter/docs/source/usage_breakdown.rst

    Formatting is limited to headers, emphasis, text alignment, and a few other simple features.

 On the left side of the main window, you will find a sidebar.
-This bar has buttons for the standard views you can switch between, a quick link to the :guilabel:`Build Manuscript` tool, and a set of project-related tools and quick access to settings at the bottom.
+This bar has buttons for the standard views you can switch between, a quick link to the :guilabel:`Compile Manuscript` tool, and a set of project-related tools and quick access to settings at the bottom.